-The remote control for convenient access contains a battery that will need to be replaced from time to time.
+The remote control for Comfort Access contains a battery that will need to be replaced from time to time.

-Remove the cover.
+1. Remove the cover.

-- 2. Insert the new battery with the plus side facing up. - Press the cover on to close.
+- Insert the new battery with the plus side facing up. - 3.
+Press the cover on to close.

-Take the old battery to a battery collection point or to your MINI Dealer.◀
+Take the old battery to a battery collection point or to your MINI dealer.◀